AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 >[!IMPORTANT]
 >
 > This section describes the legacy segment sharing integration from Experience Platform to Audience Manager.
 You can now set up this integration without support from Adobe Customer representatives.
-For more information, read <INSERT LINK TO NEW DESTINATION DOC>
+For more information, read the [Experience Cloud Audiences](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/adobe/experience-cloud-audiences.html) destination documentation.

 >[!NOTE]
 >